MicrosoftDocs/Devices-docs/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

       ![Information from Surface UEFI Manager setup is automatically parsed.](images/config-mgr-semm-fig1.png "Information from Surface UEFI Manager setup is automatically parsed")

       *Figure 1.
-Information from Microsoft Surface UEFI Manager setup is automatically parsed*
+Information from Surface UEFI Manager setup is automatically parsed*

    * **General Information** – You can modify the name of the application and information about the publisher and version, or add comments on this page.
-The installation command for Microsoft Surface UEFI Manager is displayed in the Installation Program field.
-The default installation behavior of Install for system allows Microsoft Surface UEFI Manager to install the required assemblies for SEMM even if a user isn't logged on to the Surface device.
+The installation command for Surface UEFI Manager is displayed in the Installation Program field.
+The default installation behavior of Install for system allows Surface UEFI Manager to install the required assemblies for SEMM even if a user isn't logged on to the Surface device.
 Select **Next** to proceed.
    * **Summary** – The information that was parsed in the **Import Information** step and your selections from the **General Information** step is displayed on this page.
 Select **Next** to confirm your selections and create the application.
    * **Progress** – Displays a progress bar and status as the application is imported and added to the Software Library.
    * **Completion** – Confirmation of the successful application creation is displayed when the application creation process is complete.
 Select **Close** to finish the Create Application Wizard.

 After the application is created in Configuration Manager, you can distribute it to your distribution points and deploy it to the collections including your Surface devices.
 This application won't install or enable SEMM on the Surface device.
 It only provides the assemblies required for SEMM to be enabled using the PowerShell script.

-If you don't want to install the Microsoft Surface UEFI Manager assemblies on devices that won't be managed with SEMM, you can configure Microsoft Surface UEFI Manager as a dependency of the SEMM Configuration Manager scripts.
+If you don't want to install the Surface UEFI Manager assemblies on devices that won't be managed with SEMM, you can configure Surface UEFI Manager as a dependency of the SEMM Configuration Manager scripts.
 This scenario is covered in the [Deploy SEMM Configuration Manager Scripts](#deploy-semm-configuration-manager-scripts) section later in this article.

 ## Create or modify the SEMM Configuration Manager scripts